shoelace-style/webawesome/docs/docs/layout/cluster.md

 ## Alignment

-By default, items in a cluster are centered in the block direction of the container.
+By default, items are centered in the block direction of the `wa-cluster` container.
 You can append any of the following modifiers to the `wa-cluster` class in your markup to specify how to align items in the block direction:
 - `:align-start`
 - `:align-end`
 - `:align-center`